 7. Run through a sprinkler.

-9. Spend the day fishing or relaxing by the lake.
+9. Spend the day fishing or relaxing by a lake.

 11. Stay up late watching a movie marathon.